Explaining the Basic Principles of Pneumatic Systems

 The Basics of Fluid Power Systems

-Pneumatic and hydraulic systems, otherwise referred to as fluid power systems, function based on interplay between competing forces.
-Fluid power means transmitting power, converting power to a usable form and transferring the power to where it’s needed.
+Pneumatic, hydraulic, and fluid power systems function based on the interplay between competing forces.
+Fluid power means transmitting power, converting it to a usable form, and transferring it to where it's needed.
 Fluid power systems use liquids (hydraulic systems) and gases (pneumatic systems) to transmit power.
-AIA manufactures precisions hydraulic and pneumatic components and has been a proud partner to numerous companies in the fluid power industry.
+We manufacture precision hydraulic and pneumatic components and have been a proud partner to numerous companies in the fluid power industry.

 Why Choose Fluid Power Systems over Electrical or Mechanical Systems?

-Fluid power produces linear motion using pneumatic or hydraulic cylinders as opposed to electrical and mechanical methods.
-You don’t need electrical power for fluid power systems, eliminating the risk of shocks, fire, sparks, or even explosions.
-They do not use electricity to operate, meaning a large and expensive explosion-proof case is not needed.
+Fluid power produces linear motion using pneumatic or hydraulic cylinders instead of electrical and mechanical methods.
+You don't need electrical power for fluid power systems, eliminating the risk of shocks, fire, sparks, or even explosions.
+They do not use electricity to operate, meaning a large and expensive explosion-proof case is unnecessary.

-Pneumatic systems will simply stall when broken instead of possibly exploding like electrical motors.
-Medical facilities also use pneumatics in place of hydraulics for the same reason as food manufacturers.
-They are much safer and cause almost no contamination if they break.
+Pneumatic systems will stall when broken instead of possibly exploding like electrical motors.
+Medical facilities, like food manufacturers, use pneumatics instead of hydraulics because they are much safer and cause almost no contamination if they break.

-Pneumatics are also favored for their resistance to heat; electric motors are prone to overheating but with gas, pneumatic systems do not produce nearly as much heat due to the compressed air constantly carrying heat away.
+Pneumatics are also favored for their heat resistance; electric motors are prone to overheating.
+However, pneumatic systems do not produce nearly as much heat as gas because the compressed air constantly carries heat away.

 Understanding the Difference Between Pneumatic and Hydraulic Systems

-The important principles of pneumatics are essentially the same as hydraulic systems, but there are several distinctions to keep in mind.
+The important principles of pneumatics are essentially the same as hydraulic systems, but there are several distinctions to remember.

 - Pneumatics utilizes gas instead of liquid to transfer power